THE LATEST...

 "Drugs from Daffodils"

-In this edition of Chemistry and Industry, ancient Greek cultures used narcissi as a topical numbing agent and as a way to induce vomiting:
+This edition of Chemistry and Industry reveals that ancient Greek cultures used narcissi as a topical numbing agent and as a way to induce vomiting:

 "Daffodils have been used regularly in folk and traditional medicine, for in addition to the well-documented sickness-inducing properties, extracts can produce numbness, hallucinations, convulsions and cardiac effects.
 Applying juice or aqueous extracts to burns or open wounds can result in numbness."